GlacialGeo/GlacialGeo/README.md

 - 👋 Hi, I’m Martin Ross.
-I'm specialized in glacial geology and a few related tihngs (e.g. Sedimentology, GIS, geochemistry)
+I'm specialized in glacial geology and a few related things (e.g. Sedimentology, GIS, geochemistry)
 - 👀 I’m interested in codes and applications that help analyze geoscience data
 - 🌱 I keep learning about data science and I'm happy to share some of the python workflows I develop and use
 - 📫 How to reach me: maross@uwaterloo.ca